Deploy to dev (or stage, or prod — stage names come from manifest.aws.stages)kanject aws deploy --env dev# Browse historykanject aws deployments list --env dev# Roll back to a prior Lambda version (alias flip — no rebuild)kanject aws rollback --env dev --to previous-stable What `deploy` does

 Deployment

 Every Kanject service ships with CloudFormation templates and stage configs.
-One command deploys the whole stack — kanject deploy --env <stage> — and the deployment ledger gives you alias-flip rollback for free.
+One command deploys the whole stack — kanject aws deploy --env <stage> — and the deployment ledger gives you alias-flip rollback for free.

 secret:andparam:reference from AWS, materializes a flat env map. - Generate